collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ```

 ### Adding an Upstream Remote and Syncing a Fork

+If you are working from the "Fork and Pull" Model, you are fetching from the upstream.

 You can name the additional remote something else, but upstream is the common convention.